 - While the meatloaf is cooking, take the skillet in which you cooked the onion and melt 3 tablespoons of butter in it over medium heat.
 Add the flour one tablespoon at a time, whisking each tablespoon into the butter before adding the next one.
 Let this mixture brown slightly (it will be more of a golden color).
 Then, start adding the milk a little bit at a time, whisking the mixture constantly so that you maintain a smooth paste that is not burning on the bottom.

 - Once the milk has been all added, reduce the heat to medium-low.
 Slowly add the half-and-half, still whisking the mixture gently to keep it smooth with no lumps.
 Stir in the white cooking wine next, then the black pepper.
-Allow the sauce to simmer two to three minutes before stirring in the sour cream a couple of tablespoons at a time.
+Allow the sauce to simmer 2 to 3 minutes before stirring in the sour cream a couple of tablespoons at a time.

 - When your timer for the meatloaf rings, pull the baking dish out of the oven and pour the sauce over the meatloaf.
 Make sure the sauce covers the meatloaf entirely; some of the sauce will run down into the sides of the pan.
 Cover the baking dish with foil, then return it to the oven to cook the meatloaf for at least 20 more minutes.
 It may need a few minutes longer than that due to variations in individual oven temperatures.
 (Check the meatloaf to make sure it is done before serving it.
 Consuming under-cooked ground beef is not advisable.)
 Sprinkle with fresh or dried parsley before serving.